studiostarum/tumblehead/docs/webflow-plyr-cms-integration.md

 This implementation enables:
 - Using Plyr's customizable video player interface with Webflow CMS
+- Auto-playing video previews with a centered play button
+- Smooth transition to lightbox mode when clicked
 - Playing videos from direct URL sources (MP4, WebM, MOV)
 - Supporting YouTube and Vimeo embed URLs
 - Compatibility with Webflow pagination, load more, and filtering
-- Responsive layout with Tailwind-like styling
+- Responsive layout with custom styling
 - Lazy loading for better performance

 ## Setup Requirements